 We highly recommend using the onX Offroad app to discover nearby snowmobile trails, plan and track your trips, and get home safely.
 The Offroad app provides real-time GPS positioning even in areas without cell service, plus everything you need to know—from landowner details, to trail open dates, to weather and avalanche forecasts.
 Take advantage of the onX free-trial offer.

-There are two permit requirements for residents of Montana: Snowmobiles must be registered with the state of Montana, and a $20 Snowmobile Trail Pass—valid for two seasons (July 1 through June 30)—must be displayed on all machines.
-Trail passes are available seasonally from October to April online.
+There are two permit requirements for residents of Montana: Snowmobiles must be registered with the state of Montana, and a $20 Resident Winter Trail Pass—valid for two seasons—must be displayed on all machines.
+Snowmobiles currently registered in other states are not required to display a Montana registration decal.

 Read more